NAL-i5K/genomics-workspace/sphinx_doc/dashboard.md

     {% endif %}

-Example 2: Insert a search sequence in the CLUSTAL search page.
+Example 2: Insert a search sequence in CLUSTAL search page.

-This does not even need JQuery and can be done with Django templating directly:
+This does not even need JQuery and can be done with Django templates directly:

 In 'main.html':